nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 In this section, you'll use CDS Dashboards to publish and share your newly created `panel` dashboard.

-To begin, click on the top left tab navigate to `File` > `Hub Control Panel` > `Dashboards`.
+To begin, click on the top left tab navigate to `File` -> `Hub Control Panel` -> `Dashboards`.
 Click on the button `New Dashboard`.
 You will now be presented with a new window where you'll need to provide additional details for your dashboard (see image below for reference).

 ![CDS dashboard configuration screenshot](/img/tutorials/window_dashboard_configuration_example.png)

-1. Give your dashboard a name e.g. `Trees`.
+1. Give your dashboard a name, for example, `Trees`.
 This name will be the name of your shareable dashboard, so make sure to give this a meaningful name.
-2. Add a short description e.g. `Insights and more`
+2. Add a short description, for example, `Insights and more`.
 3. Set the correct user-access permission (optional).
 This setting allows you to share your dashboard with all the other users on your Nebari deployment or select specific users.
-4. Select the code source for your panel, e.g. in this tutorial you created a new notebook `panel-trees-dashboard.ipynb`, but you can also point to a Git repository.
+4. Select the code source for your panel.
+For example, in this tutorial you created a new notebook `panel-trees-dashboard.ipynb`, but you can also point to a Git repository.
 5. Select the appropriate framework for your dashboard, in this example you'll have to select: `panel`.
 6. Select the `conda` environment for your dashboard, make sure it is same as the one you previously selected as your Jupyter notebook environment
 7. In the `relative path` box, copy your notebook's path (example: `demo-dashboards/tutorial/panel-trees-dashboard.ipynb`).
-8. Once you have provided all the details above click on the save button
+8. Once you have provided all the details above click on the save button.

 You will then be redirected to a new window where you will be able to select the compute resources for your dashboard.